dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/utility/multi-frame-result-cross-filter.md

 # CMultiFrameResultCrossFilter

 The `CMultiFrameResultCrossFilter` class is responsible for filtering captured results.
-It contains several callback functions for different types of results, including raw image, decoded barcodes, recognized text lines, detected quads, normalized images, and parsed results.

 ## Definition